robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 contains and what those keywords do is rather useless.
 To ease maintenance, it is highly recommended that library documentation is included in the source code and generated from it.
-Basically, that means using docstrings_ with Python and Javadoc_ with Java, as in the examples below.
+Basically, that means using docstrings_ as in the example below.

 .. sourcecode:: python